cheyanneshariat/OverCite/README.md

 ## Updating

-If you install from the Chrome Web Store or VS Code Marketplace, updates come through those channels.
-Manual repo updates are only relevant for Firefox or local developer installs.
+If you install from the Chrome Web Store, Firefox Add-on page, or VS Code Marketplace, updates come through those channels automatically.
+Manual repo updates are only relevant for local developer installs.

 <details>
   <summary>Chrome</summary>